-is the filemode of the file to be edited, indicating the disk on which the file resides.
-The editor determines the filemode of the edited file as follows:
+is the file mode of the file to be edited, indicating an accessed minidisk or SFS directory where the file resides.
+The editor determines the file mode of the edited file as follows:

-Editing existing files.
+• Editing existing files.

-When the filemode is specified, that disk and its extensions are searched.
-If the filemode is not specified or is specified as an asterisk (\), all accessed disks are searched for the specified file.
+When the file mode is specified, that disk or directory and its extensions are searched.
+If the file mode is not specified or is specified as an asterisk (), all accessed disks and/or directories are searched for the specified file.

-Creating new files.
+• Creating new files.

-If the filemode is not specified, the editor assumes a filemode of A1.
+If the file mode is not specified, the editor assumes a file mode of A1.

-Options:
+Options